 Set amongst beautiful lochs and rolling hills, Portavadie is a peaceful haven perfect for a pampering break on the west coast.
 Sail in with CalMac and let their team of professional therapists revive your mind and body back to state of constant chill.

 Indulge in island relaxation on an elegant escape to Arran.
 This idyllic spot is ideal to forget about the stresses and strains of modern life.
 The ASPA is based within the Auchrannie Resort - home of 4-star accommodation, restaurants, a shop, leisure clubs and an outdoor adventure centre.
 It's time well spent.

 PureGray Spa at The Machrie, Islay

 Sail over to Islay and return with your head in the clouds after a visit to PureGray.
-This small sanctuary nestled within The Machrie Resort and Golf Links provides a wide range of treatments that boost your well-being.
+This small sanctuary nestled within the Machrie Hotel and Golf Links provides a wide range of treatments that boost your well-being.
 With beautiful views and aromatherapy options, a stay here is a joy to all your senses.